suncoast-devs/handbook/lessons/misc-quick-reference/sql-how-to-make-a-join.md

 ---

-Knowing how to join tables together and use `WHERE` clauses is an essential aspect to learning to effectively use SQL.
+Knowing how to join tables together and use `WHERE` clauses is an essential aspect of learning to effectively use SQL.

 Let's build up some guides to the process using an example.